colt6418/webgis-portfolio/README.md

 <header>

 # Welcome to my portfolio!
-_For my portfolio, I will displaying three different assignments from the semester and demonstrate how I've improved them._
+For my portfolio, I will displaying three different assignments from the semester and demonstrate how I've improved them.
+__Note:__ _Please read this on the home page as the links will not work otherwise!_

 </header>